What is the true cost of living in South America?

 Cost of Living in South America

-There are a few countries for living that are recommended by many, including Argentina and Uruguay.
+There are a few countries for living in South America that are repeatedly recommended by many, including Argentina and Uruguay.

-But there are also some counties that you are advised not to move to right now such as Venezuela.
+But there are also some dangerous countries in South America that you are advised not to move to right now such as Venezuela.

 Below you’ll see some of reasons why you should (or shouldn’t) consider moving to the great South American continent.

 Where can you find the best mountains, some of the best coffee in the world, the best barbecue, and even the best dances in the world?

 There are many reasons why people become expats and retire here, so let’s answer the questions you may have about living in South America.

 Is It Dangerous To Live In South America?